Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: Results

-Galaxy cluster mergers generate significant bulk and turbulent gas motions, which in turn can be converted into heating of the ICM through the combination of mixing and turbulent dissipation \citep{Poole2006,Poole2008,ZuHone2010,ZuHone2011}.
-Fig.~\ref{fig:Pnt} shows the level of random gas motions of hot ($T>10^6$K) X-ray emitting gas in galaxy clusters.
-Gas velocities are significant at all radii; pre-merger, these are dominated by rotation of the BCG gas disk (tangential velocity) out to $\sim$30 kpc.
-After the merger, the gas disk of the BCG is completely destroyed by the merger, so those tangential motions no longer contribute to the velocity dispersion.
-Fig.~\ref{fig:shock} shows that the disk is disrupted, the AGN is quenched so outflows cease, and all the remaining motion is isotropic sloshing by the substructure.
-Outside the central 0.1R$_{500}$, the velocity dispersion at all times flattens around 200 km/s, consistent with what galaxies are known to generate during their movement through the ICM \citep{Ruszkowski2011}.
+Galaxy cluster mergers generate significant bulk and turbulent gas motions, which in turn can be converted into heating of the ICM through a combination of mixing and turbulent dissipation \citep{Poole2006, Poole2008, ZuHone2010, ZuHone2011}. \textbf{The top panel of figure~\ref{fig:Pnt} shows the one-dimensional velocity dispersion of all the gas in {\sc RomulusC}, assuming an isotropic velocity distribution ($\sigma_v = \sigma_{3D}/\sqrt{3}$)}.
+The velocity dispersion decreases significantly in the central $\sim$20~kpc after the merger, and increases outside of this region.
+Prior to the merger, this central region is rotationally supported, with large tangential velocities associated with the rotating BCG gas disk.
+After the merger, this rotational support is disrupted, as are the powerful radial outflows generated by the central SMBH, which also becomes significantly quieter during this epoch.